ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the marketing behind hustle inspiration.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why gurus sell the fantasy of success.

 ---